34 Fun Things To Do in Melbourne with Kids [in 2023]

 • Website

-• Cost: Costs vary, depending on the activity (check out what Melbourne activities for kids are coming up next online here)
+• Cost: Free and paid activities (check out what Melbourne activities for kids are coming up next online here)

-• Opening hours: Varies, depending on workshops scheduled
+• Opening hours: Varies, depending on the workshops scheduled

 Cycling along the Yarra River is one of the best things to do in Melbourne with kids